backdrop-contrib/better_exposed_filters/README.txt

 When you expose a filter, you allow the user to interact with the view making it easy to build a customized advanced search.
-For example, exposing a taxonomy filter lets your site visitor search for articles specific tags.
+For example, exposing a taxonomy filter lets your site visitor search for articles with specific tags.
 Better Exposed Filters gives you greater control over the rendering of exposed filters.

 For a full description of the module, visit the project page: http://drupal.org/project/bef

-A handbook page has been started to document some use cases, provide additional documentation and and tips: http://drupal.org/node/766974
+A handbook page has been started to document some use cases, provide additional documentation and tips: http://drupal.org/node/766974

 To submit bug reports and feature suggestions, or to track changes: